Call for Papers

 Roundtable: It includes a title, 250-word description, the convenor’s name with affiliation and email address who will act as the moderator, and minimum of 4 up to 8 participants with their names, affiliations and email addresses.
 The convenor/moderator may also be one of the participants.

 For attendees who will not present a paper and willing to attend the conference as observers/listeners but need a letter of invitation, please email us (email@example.com) a “Letter of Intent” indicating your complete name, academic position (i.e., student, teacher or scholar), university affiliation (or job position and the affiliated company), and a statement of commitment that you will pay the registration fee on or before 31 July 2019.
 The letter must be on an official letterhead of affiliated institution/company and signed by the person attending the conference.
 The email must also be sent by the prospective attendee and not by a third party.
 The deadline to submit a Letter of Intent is on July 15.

 – PH₱3500 (or US$70) for graduate students & employed (active members pay ₱3000)

 – PH₱1500 (or US$30) for undergraduate students (active members pay ₱1000)

-Reminder about PayPal and bank charges:
+Reminder about PayPal, TransferWise, and bank transaction: